 Talking of other vanlifers, you’ll immediately find yourself in an incredible community of like-minded adventurers.
 Anyone living in a van, whether short-term or full-time, has a certain way of looking at the world.

 They will get your decision to change your life, or quit your job or take life by both hands and LIVE it.

 We’ve had some wonderful nights around campfires, sharing beers and stories with total strangers.
 We’ve chatted with people from all over the world, even if they don’t speak the same language.

 These are the people who inspire us to visit places we’ve never heard of and the people we love to stay in touch with and follow their adventures.

 We did a lot of research before we finally took the plunge.
-We knew how to budget, learnt to live on one wage and we’d already spent 15 years living on a boat, so we were used to living in a small space together.
+We knew how to budget, learned to live on one wage, and we’d already spent 15 years living on a boat, so we were used to living in a small space together.
 We thought we were prepared for anything.

-The points above are the things which most took me by surprise, or things we’ve learned since.
+The points above are the things that most took me by surprise or things we’ve learned since.
 Some are good, some less so, but all contributed to this incredible adventure we’re on.
 I wouldn’t change our decision for anything, even with the troubles we faced in 2020.

 I encourage anyone thinking about changing their life to go for it- really go for it.
 You only get one life, and it could be the best decision you ever make.